spacemeshos/docs/docs/experimental/node-split.md

 docker-compose-testnet-both-local.yml
 docker-compose-testnet-remote-node.yml
 ```
 4. Run the docker-compose command according to your chosen setup.
-For example, to run the setup with locally running node and smesher service, run:
+For example, to run the setup with remote node and smesher service, run:
 ```
 docker-compose -f docker-compose-testnet-remote-node.yml up -d
 ```

-After all the steps are done please give each smesher service a while to initialize POST and generate inital post proof.
+After all the steps are done please give each smesher service a while to initialize POST and generate initial post proof.
 This may take up to a few minutes.

 If all steps are followed correctly, you should see three new Docker containers running.
 You can check the status of the containers using:
 ```